Christian Arroyo Player Props: Red Sox vs. Tigers

 Christian Arroyo At The Plate

-- Arroyo has gotten a hit in two of seven games this year, and had multiple hits in one of those games.
+- Arroyo has gotten a hit in three of eight games this season (37.5%), with multiple hits twice.

-- In seven games played this year, he has not gone deep.
+- In eight games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.